leangjia/blender_docs/trunk/blender_docs/manual/addons/3d_view/vr_scene_inspection.rst

 Landmarks are used to store reusable base poses (position and rotation) for the viewer in the virtual space.

+Landmark
-Landmark :ref:`List view <ui-list-view>`.
+   A :ref:`list view <ui-list-view>`.

    Selected Landmark
       Defines which landmark's settings are shown below the list.
       Changing the selected landmark does not have an influence on the VR view.
-   Star Icon
+   Activate (star icon)
       Activates a landmark, making it change the base pose of the VR view.
    Add ``+``
-      Create a landmark
+      Create a landmark.
    Remove ``-``
-      Deletes the selected landmark
+      Deletes the selected landmark.
 Type
    Scene Camera
       Follow the :ref:`scene's active camera<scene-camera>` to define the base pose of the viewer.
    Custom Camera
       Set an arbitrary camera to define the base pose of the viewer.

 Viewport Feedback
 -----------------

 Show VR Camera
    Draw an indicator of the current VR viewer pose (location and rotation in the virtual space) in the current 3D Viewport.
 Mirror VR Session
    Make the current 3D Viewport follow the perspective of the VR view.